Fees and Funding

 Please note that material, registration, and examination fees may still apply even where tuition fees are reduced or waived.

-The National Skills Fund aims to help adults gain the valuable skills they need to improve their job prospects and support the economy.
+The Free Courses for Jobs offer aims to help adults gain the valuable skills they need to improve their job prospects and support the economy.

 Any adult aged 19 and over, who does not already have a Level 3 qualification (equivalent to an advanced technical certificate or diploma, or A levels) or higher, can access hundreds of fully-funded Level 3 courses.